Homes, heirlooms, albums and art; find stories in your family treasure.

 The material world surrounds us.
 The objects and images we have collected, and places our families have inhabited, help us in researching our family history and memories.
 Homes, human-shaped environments like gardens, and inherited items (some valuable, others mundane) can carry stories down through generations.
 Places, images, and objects are imbued with the potential to provide immediate ways of relating to your family's past, and sharing it with others.

-Study without tuition fees*: HECS Scholarships available for all domestic students.
-When studying Place, Image, Object you will not incur a tuition fee or debt for the unit.
-This unit is offered within the Diploma of Family History (R2H) or the Associate Degree in Arts (R2B) / Bachelor of General Studies courses, depending on whether you are a commencing or continuing student.
+HECS Scholarships may be available for domestic students in 2017*.
+This unit is offered within the Diploma of Family History (R2H) or the Associate Degree in Arts (R2B) / Bachelor of General Studies courses, depending on whether you are a commencing or continuing student (*conditions apply).

 Online: Place, Image, Object is part of a fully online suite of units to enable flexible study.